DonaldET/DemoDev/README.md

  1. Download required dependencies (e.g., Java and MAVEN)
  2. Install and test the dependencies
  3. Download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/])
- 4. ON the command line, from the downloaded directory, execute:
+ 4. Onnucleusnucleus the command line, from the downloaded directory, execute:
     _mvn clean install_

 The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
 This **GITHUB** hosted document contains links to the source code repository holding _DonaldET\DemoDev_.